secyber/CTF/(web) amogsus-api.md

 ## Acknowledgement

 Hats off to the LITCTF team!
-Your dedication shone not only through the active and caring Discord engagement but also in the design of the CTF itself.
+Your dedication was something that I found very distinctive and that shone not only through the active and caring Discord engagement but also in the design of the CTF itself.
 The wide range of challenges catered to participants of all levels, which I found very considerative.
 Well done and I'm definitely looking forward to next year's edition!